DonaldWhyte/deep-learning-with-rnns/contents.md

 [NEXT]

-1. Define graph nodes: `tf.Placeholder`s
+1. Define graph inputs: `tf.Placeholder`s
-  - input data
-  - e.g. the previous char used to predict the next char
+  - previous char that is used to predict the next char
-2. Define graph edges: `tf.Operation`s
+2. Define graph operations: `tf.Operation`s
-  - architecture of the network
+  - architecture of the network (hidden layers)
-  - evaluation and optimiser operations
-4. Define `tf.Session`
+3. Use `tf.Session` to execute graph
-  - call `run()` and pass in root of computation graph
+  - call `run()`, passing in root node of graph

 [NEXT SECTION]